-Deferred contributions - Capital Fund - consists of restricted contributions received for the purchase of capital assets.
-These deferred contributions are recognized as revenue in the year in which the related expenditures are incurred and are recognized as revenue as amortization of deferred contributions. based on the same amortization rate of the related capital assets.
+Deferred revenue - capital assets - capital fund - consists of restricted revenue received for the purchase of capital assets.
+Deferred revenue is recognized as revenue in the year in which the related expenditures are incurred and is recognized as revenue as amortization of deferred revenue based on the same amortization rate of the related capital assets.